With inflation higher than it’s been in decades, you might be searching for tips to find the cheapest meat and other groceries.

 Sales are great, but sometimes you can find that the cheapest grocery store’s regular prices will beat a costlier store’s sale prices every time.

-This is why it’s so important to know which grocery stores near you are cheapest.
-And one other thing to consider is that some grocery stores might have cheaper prices on some items while another will have cheaper prices on another.
+This is why it’s so important to know which grocery stores near you are the cheapest.
+One other thing to consider is that some grocery stores might have lower prices on some items while others will have lower prices on others.

 In my city, Aldi has the cheapest produce prices and snack food prices.
 So I’ll often go to Aldi and get produce and snack foods.

 Then I’ll head across the street to Walmart and do the rest of my shopping.
 Of course, this might not be cost effective if two stores are several miles apart.

 But if you can start to get to know what stores charge on the items you buy most, you can get an idea of where you’ll find the most savings on items such as beef, chicken and pork.